-As you move your body and start getting the blood flowing quicker, your heart rate increases which triggers the brain to enter "Fight or Flight" mode.
-The reason your brain does this is because exercise puts your body under stress which makes you release cortisol, the stress hormone.
-Adrenaline is a hormone, which is secreted by the adrenal gland, that is responsible for increased breathing, blood circulation and prepares your body for action.
+As you move your body and start getting the blood flowing quicker, your heart rate increases which trigger the brain to enter a "Fight or Flight" mode.
+The reason your brain does this is that exercise puts your body under stress which makes you release cortisol, the stress hormone.
+Another hormone that gets released is adrenaline, which is secreted by the adrenal gland, that is responsible for increased breathing, blood circulation and prepares your body for action.

 So where do these famous "endorphins" come into it?
 Consider these guys as your own personal brain stash of narcotics.
 Endorphins are produced by the pituitary gland and the spinal cord, and they are considered to be messengers between neurons.
-They are released under certain stimuli like stress, pain and fear... the same things your body goes through when exercising.
+They are released under certain stimuli like stress, pain and fear, the same things your body goes through when exercising.
 In these circumstances, your brain releases endorphins to alter the chemical messages between neurons that results in a decrease in pain, discomfort and even provides a state of euphoria.

-To summarise then: when we exercise we're putting our body under stress which causes a surge in the adrenaline hormone that increases our blood flow and heart rate.
+To summarise then: when we exercise we put our body under stress which causes a surge in the adrenaline hormone that increases our blood flow and heart rate.
 The brain tries to protect itself from this stress by releasing BDNF and endorphins.
 Between these two happy chemicals, they suppress pain receptors and help regenerate nerve cells and memory synapses.
 These two key chemicals are why we feel clear minded and euphoric after working out and help us deal with the pain and strain of our muscles, and this is why exercise can be addictive!

 I mentioned earlier on that the stress hormone is known as cortisol.
 Despite being known as the stress hormone, cortisol also has some awesome benefits, one being that it is a strong natural anti-inflammatory.
 This is where Cortisone is derived from.
 However, the negative effects of cortisol strongly outweigh the positive ones.
 This hormone can cause the body to be more susceptible to illness and inhibit other chemicals being released into the body, one of these is being gonadotropins (sex hormones) and this is why people under a lot of stress can have a reduced libido.

-Happy Chemicals = Happy people!
+Happy Chemicals = Happy Mind!